bashCandicoot/silicon_valley/README.md

 # Silicon Valley

-Vue/Node app to fetch and display episodes from the tv show Silicon Valley.
+Vue/Node app to fetch and display episodes from the TV show Silicon Valley allowing the user to search by episode name and season.

 To run: